Su-34 Fullback Program History

 The Su-27IB (T-10v for the Sukhoi) flew for the first time on 13 April 1990, piloted by Anatoly Ivanov and as the prototype, already called Su-34, it flew on 18 December of 1993.
 At this time, the development was transferred to the Novosibirsk Aircraft Production Assoc (NAPO) manufacturer in Novosibirsk in Siberia for the base of tests of the Russian Air Force in Zhukovsky.
 The development was decelerated in 1997 for the Sukhoi to concentrate itself in the development of the Indian Su-30 and the Su-27 acquired by China.
 The Su-34 was successfully tested in the Chechenya according to Russian authorities, and also it participated of exercises of combat in the military field of Ashuluk in 1999.

-It will be the new Russian theater strike aircraft, substituting initially for the Su-24 Fencer (the Russian equivalent of the F-111).
+It would be the new Russian theater strike aircraft, substituting initially for the Su-24 Fencer (the Russian equivalent of the F-111).
 By the year 2000 the Russian Air Force had a total of 445 Fencer in Russia, being 365 in the version, B, C, and D and 80 Su-24MR and MP for reconnaisance and Electronic War.
-Later it will substitute the Su-17 and the Mig-27 in the tactical attack aviation.
+Later it would substitute the Su-17 and the Mig-27 in the tactical attack aviation.
 Also it is planned to be the new Russian naval bomber with coastal base, substituting the naval versions of the 95 Fencer Su-24MF (70 Su-24/Su-24M and 25 Su-24MR/MP) and of the naval Su-17 Fitters and later Tu-22 in attack antiship and Tu-142 in anti-submarine war.

 On 15 December 2006 Russia's Air Force received its first two newly built Su-34 Fullback bombers.
 A ceremonial handover of the Su-34s took place at the Chkalov Aircraft Production Association in Novosibirsk, in West Siberia.
 In attendance were Russia's Air Force commander, Army General Vladimir Mikhailov, and Sukhoi holding Director General Mikhail Pogosyan.
 Though the newly launched Su-34s were marked 01 and 02, they were in fact the latest in a test series of 10 aircraft.
 Others had been withdrawn by the designer as a basis for further upgrades.
 The current version had gone through three major upgrades: in 1999, 2004, and earlier in 2006.
-Mikhailov said Russia's Air Force needs about 200 Su-34s, which will be on active duty in the next 30-40 years along with modernized Su-24s, which are expected to be gradually replaced over the next 20 years.
+Mikhailov said Russia's Air Force needs about 200 Su-34s, which would be on active duty in the next 30-40 years along with modernized Su-24s, which are expected to be gradually replaced over the next 20 years.
 "In all, we need about 200 [Su-34] aircraft," he said, "But at the same time, we do not want to replace the modernized Su-24[M] in the next two or three years, as the aircraft can be in service for 10-15 years.
-All of the Su-24s will be replaced with Su-34s in around 20 years."
+All of the Su-24s would be replaced with Su-34s in around 20 years."

 The Su-32 and Su-34 have been developed and were in serial production in Novosibirsk Aircraft Production Assoc (NAPO) for the Russian Ministry of Defence.
-As of December 2006 it was estimated that by the middle of the next decade the plant will produce as many as 70 fuselage kits for SuperJet and ten Su-34s annually (with provision for 20 Su-34s in case of necessity).
+As of December 2006 it was estimated that by the middle of the next decade the plant would produce as many as 70 fuselage kits for SuperJet and ten Su-34s annually (with provision for 20 Su-34s in case of necessity).
 Export potential is estimated at between 100 and 200 aircraft.
 The Su-34 fighter-bomber is intended to replace Russian Su-17, Su-24, and the MiG-27.
-A reconnaissance variant will replace the Su-24MR in the tactical reconnaissance and EW role.
+A reconnaissance variant would replace the Su-24MR in the tactical reconnaissance and EW role.

-The Sukhoi aircraft maker will deliver a total of 30 Su-34 Fullback strike aircraft to the Russian Air Force by the end of 2014, the Defense Ministry said 12 October 2013.
+The Sukhoi aircraft maker would deliver a total of 30 Su-34 Fullback strike aircraft to the Russian Air Force by the end of 2014, the Defense Ministry said 12 October 2013.
 The Su-34s are manufactured by the Novosibirsk aircraft plant, part of the Sukhoi holding, located in Russia’s Siberia region.
-“The current [2013] year plan on the delivery of 14 [Su-34] aircraft under the state defense order will be fulfilled, and the plant has promised to deliver another 16 fighter-bombers next year,” the ministry said in a statement, citing a report by the Novosibirsk plant.
+“The current [2013] year plan on the delivery of 14 [Su-34] aircraft under the state defense order would be fulfilled, and the plant had promised to deliver another 16 fighter-bombers next year,” the ministry said in a statement, citing a report by the Novosibirsk plant.
 The Air Force is due to get a total of 124 Su-34s by 2020 under two contracts with the Sukhoi holding.
 According to official data, 29 series-production Su-34s had been delivered to the Russian military so far.

-Aerospace Russian forces in 2017 will receive 16 new Sukhoi Su-34 in a total volume of the order of 92 aircraft.
+Aerospace Russian forces in 2017 would receive 16 new Sukhoi Su-34 in a total volume of the order of 92 aircraft.
 Deputy Defense Minister Yuri Borisov stated this 10 Mrch 2017 when visiting Novosibirsk Aircraft Plant named after Chkalov.
-"Novosibirsk Aircraft Plant has a long contract with the Ministry of Defence on the 92 Su-34 and executes it ahead of schedule on almost a year this year, we expect above-plan delivery of four aircraft, and the total amount of the order of the year -.
+"Novosibirsk Aircraft Plant had a long contract with the Ministry of Defence on the 92 Su-34 and executes it ahead of schedule on almost a year this year, we expect above-plan delivery of four aircraft, and the total amount of the order of the year -.
 16 Su-34", - said Borisov .

-"In the shop there are nine aircraft final assembly, it is said that the plant's commitment for this year will certainly be made by the aircraft delivery schedule with the Ministry of Defense agreed, we do not expect any surprises." said the deputy head of the military department.
+"In the shop there are nine aircraft final assembly, it is said that the plant's commitment for this year would certainly be made by the aircraft delivery schedule with the Ministry of Defense agreed, we do not expect any surprises." said the deputy head of the military department.

 Two Su-34 fighter bomber from the 277th Bomber Aviation Regiment (Khurba airfield, Komsomolsk-on-Amur) collided on 18 January 2019 over the Sea of Japan 35 km from the coast during a scheduled training flight.
 According to preliminary data, all four pilots from two crews ejected.
 Two pilots died, the body of one of them was found in the Tatar Strait and was taken aboard the fishing vessel Electron.
 Another pilot was rescued, he was taken to the airfield of the Eastern Military District.
 After the collision of fighter-bombers, the fate of the second crew was unknown.
 According to another source, the cause of the accident was a piloting error, no technical failures on the aircraft were recorded.